BubbuDert249/PyDirectX/README.md

 # PyDirectX
-DirectX/Direct3D for Python <br>
-PyDirectX is DirectX/Direct3D 9, 11 or 12 for Python <br>
+PyDirectX is a wrapper for DirectX 9, 11 and 12 for Python <br>
 It combines PythonNet, SharpDX 3.0.2 DLLs and pydx12 into one .whl/.tar.gz Python 3 library <br>